Public Notice Requirements

 Comments in Response to Public Notice

-If comments are received during the 30-day comment period, a summary of the comments and proposed responses must be submitted to DEEP.
-Based on the comments, DEEP may:
+If comments are received during the thirty day comment period, the person responsible for remediation must submit a summary of the comments and proposed responses to DEEP.

 • Determine there is substantial public interest in the proposed remediation and direct the person responsible for the remediation to hold a public meeting regarding the proposed remediation.

-• Notice of the meeting shall be published in a newspaper of substantial circulation in the area of the proposed remediation at least thirty (30) days prior to such meeting.
+• Notice of the meeting shall be published in a newspaper of substantial circulation in the area of the proposed remediation at least thirty days prior to such meeting.

 • At the meeting, all interested persons shall have reasonable opportunity to submit data, views, or arguments orally or in writing.
 That meeting shall not be conducted as, nor shall be considered, a contested case as defined in section 4-166 of the CGS.

-• Within 30 days after the public meeting, the person responsible for remediation shall provide a written summary of and response to any comments received during the meeting to DEEP, and DEEP may then take any of the actions listed above.
+• Within thirty days after the public meeting, the person responsible for remediation shall provide a written summary of and response to any comments received during the meeting to DEEP, and DEEP may then take any of the actions listed above.

-Content last updated June 24, 2022
+Content last updated March 12, 2026